-- embarrassment about what family, friends, neighbours or co-workers will think

-- fear of being alone

-- fear of what your partner will do
+- fear of being alone - fear of what your partner will do

 You may have several other concerns, depending on your situation.
 It is normal to feel uncertain and frightened.
 Your self-esteem may be at an all-time low, particularly if you have been made to feel incompetent and incapable of handling anything by yourself.
 At the same time, you may still love your partner, and believe that you can do something to stop the abuse.